Low-Rank Mirror-Prox for Nonsmooth and Low-Rank Matrix Optimization Problems: Approximated Mirror-Prox for Saddle-Point Problems

 \subsection{Bregman distances for the spectrahedron}

 There are two popular bregman distances that can be used in optimization problems over the spectrahedron. \paragraph{Euclidean distance:} Define

 which is a 1-strongly convex function with respect to the Frobenius norm.
-By equipping $\mathbb{S}^n$ with the Frobenius norm, the primal Lipschitz parameters of the gradient in \eqref{betas}, $\beta_X,\beta_{Xy}$, are also measured w.r.t the Frobenius norm as it is a self dual norm.
-The Euclidean distance which corresponds to $\omega_{\X}(\X)$ is defined as
+By equipping $\mathbb{S}^n$ with the Frobenius norm, the primal Lipschitz parameters of the gradient in \eqref{betas}, $\beta_X,\beta_{Xy}$, are also measured w.r.t the Frobenius norm as it is a self dual norm, i.e., the inequalities in \eqref{betas} can be written as